tochman/the_blue_print/chapters/01-introduction-and-fundamentals.md

 This book takes a practical approach: we'll explore concepts through concrete examples and build your understanding incrementally.
 Each chapter assumes you're intelligent enough to adapt the patterns to your specific context while providing clear guidance on proven approaches.

-## The Paradigm Shift: From Imperative to Declarative
+## The Paradigm Shift: From Imperative to Declarative {.unnumbered .unlisted}

 Before we dive into React's technical details, let's discuss a fundamental shift that applies to modern application development more broadly.
 This mental transition affects not just how you write code, but how you think about building complex systems.